 Seafloor mapping provides a sense of what may lie beneath and guides decisions about where to explore (e.g., deploy submersibles, like remotely operated vehicles).
 While the entire seafloor has been mapped using data collected from satellites, these data provide only a general picture of what’s there.
 Detail is limited on these maps, so some important geographical features (like seamounts) and objects (like shipwrecks) remain unseen.

-By 2020, less than 20% of the global seafloor had been mapped with modern high-resolution technology (multibeam sonar systems), usually mounted to ships, that can reveal the seafloor in greater detail.
+By 2021, only about 20% of the global seafloor had been mapped with modern high-resolution technology (multibeam sonar systems), usually mounted to ships, that can reveal the seafloor in greater detail.
 While almost 50% of the seafloor beneath U.S. waters had been mapped to these modern standards, the nation’s seafloor is larger than the land area of all 50 states, the District of Columbia, and the five territories combined.
 Thus, there’s still a significant amount of seafloor left to be mapped at high resolution.

 More is known about the seafloor than the species that call the ocean home.
 Seafloor maps can provide information about potential habitats, but they can’t identify species on the seafloor or in the water column or provide information about how these animals interact with each other and their environments.
 Scientists estimate there may be between 700,000 and 1 million species in the ocean (excluding most microorganisms, of which there are millions).
 Roughly two-thirds of these species, possibly more, have yet to be discovered or officially described, with almost 2,000 new species accepted by the scientific community each year.